Tom Bower: Latest works

 In 2011 Bower published a biography of the Formula One executive Bernie Ecclestone titled No Angel: The Secret Life of Bernie Ecclestone.
 Ecclestone cooperated with Bower in the writing of the book, facilitating introductions to people for Bower.
 Over lunch Ecclestone told Bower "You write what you like, provided it's more or less the truth, because I'm no angel".
 Ecclestone's quote provided the title for the book.
 Ecclestone became friends with Bower and would say to him "What can I do that's evil for you?"

 Bower's biography of the music executive and entertainment impresario Simon Cowell, Sweet Revenge: The Intimate Life of Simon Cowell, was written with Cowell's co-operation and published in April 2012.
 Cowell later said that Ecclestone had advised him to co-operate with Bower.
 The title of the book refers to Cowell's relationship with fellow entertainment impresario Simon Fuller.
 Though Cowell had given Bower some 200 hours of access to him, Bower subsequently said that Cowell had tried to restrict his access to sources.
 Cowell contacted Bower after the book's publication to say that he had found it "a bit embarrassing", adding "you got things I didn't know you'd got."
 Bower has secured Cowell's co-operation for a planned sequel to the book.

 Broken Vows – Tony Blair: The Tragedy of Power, was published in March 2016.

 Rebel Prince, which describes Prince Charles's attempts to recover his popularity after the death of Princess Diana, reached number one in the Sunday Times bestseller list and was serialised in the Daily Mail.

 In 2019, a biography of Labour party leader Jeremy Corbyn, Dangerous Hero, was published.
 Serialised at length in the Mail on Sunday, it was a number two Sunday Times bestseller.
-The book accused Jeremy Corbyn of being an anti-Semitic Marxist.
-The book has been seriously criticised by Peter Oborne, writing in Middle East Eye, for its lack of referencing, alleged factual errors and the systematic omittance of relevant facts.
+The book accused Corbyn of being an anti-Semitic Marxist.
+It was seriously criticised by Peter Oborne, writing in Middle East Eye, for its lack of referencing, alleged factual errors and the systematic omittance of relevant facts.
 Stephen Bush, writing in The Guardian, referred to the book as a "hatchet job" littered with "rudimentary errors" and journalist Oscar Rickett called it "garbage".
 In the book, he made false allegations against the Palestinian Return Centre.
 Along with the publisher HarperCollins he made a full, unqualified withdrawal of the allegations, but neither apologised nor paid any money to the complainant or the lawyers.
 The allegations are to be removed from all future editions of the book.
 The Mail on Sunday and MailOnline which serialised the book had to pay full damages and issue a written apology.

 The biography Boris Johnson: The Gambler was published by WH Allen on 15 October 2020 and has been noted for being sympathetic about the subject of the biography, in contrast with some of Bower's previous works.